 Reads from a Materialized View are just as fast as regular reads from a table and just as scalable.
 But as expected, updates to a table with Materialized Views are slower than regular updates since these updates need to update both the original table and the Materialized View table while ensuring the consistency of both updates.
 Performing these updates strictly from the application without any server help would have been even slower.

-In Scylla, unlike Apache Cassandra, both Global and Local Secondary Indexes are implemented using Materialized Views under the hood.
+In ScyllaDB, unlike Apache Cassandra, both Global and Local Secondary Indexes are implemented using Materialized Views under the hood.

 Updates therefore can be more efficient with Secondary Indexes than with Materialized Views because only changes to the primary key and indexed column cause an update in the Secondary Index view.